apiispanen/MusicStocks/README.md

 -cache-auth.py = (Auto-generated) stores the access token.

 -hello.html = main page, provides the input form as well as a sidebar of history related to the user's past history.
+It is structured to look like a website (for presentation purposes), so it has links that do not work in the template, for it is not an actual website.

 -results.html = results page, displays calculated amounts and provides a related picture.